MooersLab/MooersLab/README.md

 I use voice commands to insert snippets containing LaTeX code.
 See the [](https://github.com/MooersLab/MooersLab/blob/main/README.md#voice-computing-for-enchanced-productivity) section below.

-If you do not have extensive experience writing in a markup language like HTML or Markdown, start with one of the flavors of Markdown to become productive as fast as possible.
+If you do not have extensive experience writing in a markup language like HTML or Markdown, start with one of the Markdown flavors to become productive as quickly as possible.
 Many ideas behind the typesetting program Markdown will transfer to LaTeX.
 Markdown is easy to use and highly intuitive.
 Mastery of Markdown will provide a fallback system if you get stuck debugging the errors in your LaTeX document.